jpbonson/WebScrapingTool/README.md

 [ ] Use automatic deploys;

 ### Future Improvements:
+- generate a good documentation
+- change server to a more robust one
 - reference models by hiperlinks instead of PKs
 - reorganize tests to use factories, to avoid duplicated code
 - allow scraper to do POSTs in batches, to improve write performance